 Exploring miles of towering cliffs, you’ll have the opportunity to experience various activities, such as leisurely walks along the cliff edge and discovering the unique history and geology of this world-famous location.

-This route begins at the Cliffs of Moher itself, as tourist numbers increase drastically as the day goes on.
-This is even more relevant if you’re visiting in the warmer months in the peak tourist season.
+This route begins at the cliffs themselves, as tourist numbers increase drastically as the day goes on.
+This is even more relevant if you’re visiting in the warmer months of the peak tourist season.

 Cliffs of Moher Visitor Experience

-I do recommend paying for the combination ticket including the nearest parking lot to the Cliffs of Moher with admission to the Cliffs of Moher Visitor Experience.
+I do recommend paying for the combination ticket including the nearest parking lot to the cliffs with admission to the Cliffs of Moher Visitor Experience.

-The Cliffs of Moher Visitor Experience is located near the Cliffs of Moher and is designed to enhance visitors’ experience of the cliffs.
+The Cliffs of Moher Visitor Experience is located near the cliffs and is designed to enhance visitors’ experience of the cliffs.
 The center provides a range of facilities and services, including a multimedia exhibit on the history and geology of the cliffs, a gift shop, and a restaurant.

-Without a doubt, the best part of any Cliffs of Moher itinerary is spending time walking along the coast of the Cliffs of Moher, taking in the dramatic and incredibly scenic views of the rugged Irish coastline.
+Without a doubt, the best part of any Cliffs of Moher itinerary is spending time walking along the coast of the cliffs, taking in the dramatic and incredibly scenic views of the rugged Irish coastline.

 Visitors at the Cliffs of Moher Experience can walk along a designated path exclusively for them (you can still walk this section if you haven’t paid for the Visitor Center).
 Although the area is beautiful, it’s a small portion of the vast coastline available to explore.